Tampere-University-Urban-Physics/fundamentals-of-gis/Content/4_Exercise.md

 7. Now we should have some kind of idea of the areas that fit most of criteria.
 The catch?
 If you use the identify tool or attribute table to select polygons, you will notice that some polygons that look seperate are, in fact, the same polygon that we have split when using the difference tool.
 THis means we can't yet eliminate areas that are too small to build on.
 Use the Multipart to Singlepart- geoprocessing tool to convert these to seperate polygons.
 We want to do this to be able to calculate the total area of the combined land.

 8. Once we have the final suitable areas we need to determine which have at least 5000m2 of free building space.
-You can use the *Extract by Expression* tool (Hint: Crash Course, step 7).
+You can use the *Extract by Expression* tool (Hint: Crash Course, section 2.1).

-#### 2.3: Finalising your map
+#### 4.: Finalising your maps

 1. Make your final map of the suitable areas for the new airport hotel & congress center.
 Try to make the map as clear and informative as possible and insert the finished map with all the necessary map elements to your current layer and its features.
+Also finalise your map of the ring rail and the stations.
   - **Hint** Just include the layers necessary to communicate the results for the maps we want (the ring rail map and the hotel location map).
   - **Hint** Rename the layers so that they have names that a map reader can understand clearly
   - **Hint** Remember all the elements of a good map!